 Again, this depends on each crossbreed.
-Longer haired Jack Tzus will require a weekly grooming session.
+Long haired Jack Tzus will require a weekly grooming session.
 If not, their coats will get long, tangled, and unhygienic.
 Shorter haired breeds will be much easier to manage.
 A monthly grooming session will keep their coats neat and tidy.
 Jack Tzu's ears should be checked for infection and wiped clean at least once a week.
 Teeth brushing should happen at least three times a week, and preferably daily.

-Common health issues in Jack Tzu crossbreeds
+Common health problems of a Jack Tzu mix

 Jack Tzus have a predisposition to liver problems, eye problems and ear infections.
 Unlike a lot of smaller dogs, Jack Tzus have a tendency towards Hip Dysplasia, a genetic deformity of the hip joint.
 Symptoms of dysplasia include decreased activity, stiffness and reduced movement, and a distinct “bunny-hop” walk.
-Hip Dysplasia can be lead to complete lameness if not treated by a vet.
+Hip Dysplasia can lead to complete lameness if not treated by a vet.